machinetranslate/machinetranslate.org/applications/translation-and-localization.md

 ### Workflow

-The translation software fills in the machine translation in whole files at once or one line at a time for the human translator to [post-edit](/applications/post-edition.md).
+The translation software fills in the machine translation for the human translator to [post-edit](/applications/post-edition.md).
+This process can be done in whole files at once or one line at a time.
+Some engines that translate line-by-line can learn from post-editions and adapt the machine translation output accordingly.

 ### Productivity